 Companion planting is the practice of planting certain plants in close proximity to each other that will benefit from one another.
 Generally, this is thought of for keeping worms and pests away, but planting certain crops near your basil can help keep rabbits away from your basil.

-Growing basil plants is so rewarding, but there are a lot of pests you’ll need to watch out for.
-Not only do you have to watch out for basil problems, but rabbits are pesky creatures that you want to stay away from your vegetable garden as much as possible.
+There are a lot of pests you’ll need to watch out for when growing basil.
+Not only do you have to watch out for basil problems, but rabbits are thieves that you want to stay away from your vegetable garden as much as possible.